High Blood Pressure (Hypertension)

 Blood Pressure Targets are Different for Very Old Adults

-In addition, many people over the age of 65 may feel dizzy, fall, or pass out when they stand up.
+In addition, some older adults may feel dizzy, fall, or pass out when they stand up.
 This happens when blood pressure is suddenly too low.
 This condition is known as postural or orthostatic hypotension.
 It poses a danger of fractures and other serious injuries.
-This is especially a concern in frail older people who often suffer as well from osteoporosis (thinning bones).
+This is especially a concern in frail older people who often also have osteoporosis (thinning bones).
 They are more prone to a fracture if they fall.

-Therefore, many doctors now set a target of 140/90 mmHg, 150/80 mmHg, or 150/85 mmHg for older individuals.
-Blood pressure medications should be started slowly in older people and increased gradually.
+Therefore, healthcare providers should consider a person’s overall health and what matters most to them when determining their blood pressure target.
+Additionally, blood pressure medications should be started slowly in older people and increased gradually.
 This avoids a sudden drop in blood pressure levels.

 Click on each of the topics below to read more about how high blood pressure interacts with other health problems.